 I stared at him.
 He was deadly serious.
 “You’re a guardian angel?”
 He nodded.
-“My Granny came to you because she knew this was going to happen?”
+“My Granny came to you because she knew this would happen?”

-He grunted and I leaned forward and took one of his big hands in mine.
+He grunted, and I leaned forward and took one of his big hands in mine.
 His fingers closed around the back of my palm.
 I felt only good in him.
-I saw how he’d spent his life fighting against what he really was and at the same time, he couldn’t change what was in his heart.
+I saw how he’d spent his life fighting against what he really was and but couldn’t change what was in his heart.

 Once again his eyes moved passed my shoulders and I saw a faint smile play at the corner of his lips.

 He nodded and I still couldn’t turn around.
 Goosebumps flooded my body.
 “Does this happen to you a lot?”